 Mediafly SalesKit mediafly.com/product/saleskit ensures sales teams, partners, and customers have immediate and secure access to the latest sales & marketing materials, whether online or offline.

-MING Labs GmbH minglabs.com Boston, Portland, Berlin, Munich, & Shanghai based User Experience (UX) Design company, mobile responsive websites & app development (iOS, Android, Windows8, BlackBerry, etc) as well as Portfolio & Marketing Consulting.
-(Full disclosure: I work here.)
+MING Labs GmbH minglabs.com Berlin, Munich, Toronto, & Shanghai based User Experience (UX) Design company, mobile responsive websites & app design&development (iOS, Android, Windows8, BlackBerry, etc).
+Also Portfolio & Marketing Consulting.
+The team was also behind the user interface of BizSphere (see above).
+Full disclosure: I work here

 mutualmobile mutualmobile.com/resources/sales-enablement/ Based in Austin, Texas.
 Create rich user experiences that re-invent how businesses engage the world through mobile.
 Custom software solutions.
 Increase the demonstrable value of mobile.